-What are Protein Pump Inhibitors?
+What are Proton Pump Inhibitors?

 Proton pump inhibitors have been around in one form or another for almost 30 years.
 These are pills that are among the most widely sold drugs in the world.
 According to Time Magazine, the total size of the market for these drugs in 2017 was approximately $10 billion.
 The names are practically household names around the world as they have been regarded as practical solutions for heartburn and other related illnesses for many years.
-Some of the recognized brands of protein pump inhibitors include Prevacid, Prilosec and Nexium.
+Some of the recognized brands of proton pump inhibitors include Prevacid, Prilosec and Nexium.
 For years, these have been available as over-the-counter medications that do not require a prescription.

 What criteria do Proton Pump Inhibitor lawsuit law firms use to determine what is a good Proton Pump Inhibitor lawsuit?

-- The victim has ingested at least one Proton Pump Inhibitor such as : Prilosec, Nexium, Dexilant, Prevacid, Aviphex or Protonix.*
+- The victim has ingested at least one Proton Pump Inhibitor (PPI) such as : Prilosec, Nexium, Dexilant, Prevacid, Aviphex or Protonix.*

 - The victim has endured at least one of the following complications or side effect in the prior 3 years: Acute Kidney Injury, Chronic Kidney injury, Acute Nephritis, Interstitial Nephritis, Kidney Trabnsplant, Kidney Removed, Serious Kidney issues, Death.*